isabella232/lukas-ner-model/README.md

 # Evaluation of KB-BERT for Swedish NLP
 <img align="right" width="200" height="330" src="images/bert.png">
 This repository is populated with work aiming to investigate the Swedish BERT model (KB-BERT), specifically its performance at named entity recognition and multi-label text classification for news articles and possible improvements to enhance it in the domain.
-The exact model evaluated is <b>bert-base-swedish-cased-ner</b>.<br/><br/>

 * The original paper on KB-BERT can be found [here](https://arxiv.org/pdf/2007.01658.pdf).
 * The KB-BERT models kan be found [here](https://github.com/Kungbib/swedish-bert-models).